tscanlin/developers.optimizely.com/src/content/integrations/index.md

 [WordPress documentation regarding the wp_head function](https://codex.wordpress.org/Plugin_API/Action_Reference/wp_head)

 ### 5. QA integration
 When a user goes through all the steps, the Optimizely snippet should be installed on the page.
-You can verify if the snippet is working correctly by going to a page on the website and opening the javascript console.
-When you execute `optimizely.getProjectId()`, Optimizely should return the project ID that is installed on the page.
+You can verify if the snippet is working correctly by going to a page on the website and opening the JavaScript console.
+When you execute `optimizely.getProjectId()` Optimizely should return the project ID that is installed on the page.

 <img src="/assets/img/integrations/snippet_validation.png">